 For two days we would be discovering Ha Long Bay and Lan Ha Bay with Ocean Tours while in Vietnam.
-On our first day to ventured around the magnificent sites of Ha Long Bay.
-For the next two days we would be exploring the lesser known area of Lan Ha Bay on Cat Ong Island and Cat Ba Island.
+On our first day to venture around the magnificent sites of Ha Long Bay.
+For the next two days we would be exploring the lesser-known area of Lan Ha Bay on Cat Ong Island and Cat Ba Island.

 Either island provides the perfect chance to do Lan Ha Bay on a budget and explore the outlying areas of Ha Long Bay.
 Even though it may not be as popular as the famous Ha Long Bay the views are just as amazing and there are so many new things to discover.